jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 You’re trying to establish a new habit in an older environment, where the numbers are not on your side and—for the moment—you don’t know any other way to fit in.

-You’re in a situation where people expect you to drink, and where all your friends are going to drink.
+You’re in a situation where people expect you to drink and where all your friends are going to drink.
 That is why you, and most other people who try, fail to socialize sober.

 Have you ever tried to not drink when you’re out with a group of friends?